ankushop2/todo-list/README.md

-## This is the code for the take home assignment of UKHSA Lead Python Dev Role
+## This is the code for the take home assignment of Lead Python Dev Role

 ## High Level Diagram